kukwang/Token-Merging-with-Class-Importance-Score/README.md

 ![vis_example](img/visualization_example.png)

 ## Introduction
 ToMeCIS is token reduction method for Vision Transformer Architectures.
 It merges similar tokens to accelerate ViTs.
 It merges similar tokens with class importance score of tokens.
-We use Bipartite Soft Matching in [ToMe](https://github.com/facebookresearch/ToMe).
-We'll upload the link to the paper later.
+We use Bipartite Soft Matching in [ToMe](https://github.com/facebookresearch/ToMe)

 ## Architecture of ToMeCIS